pete6982/ProgrammingMB1/README.md

 The sample variance is the sum of squared differences divided by the degrees of freedom, 14 / 2 = 7

 The sample standard deviation is the square root of the sample variance (square root of 7 in this case).
 In Python, we can calculate this using math.sqrt(7)

+To learn more about Python, go to https://www.programiz.com/python-programming/first-program